Diplomat in New York accused of forcing servant to work without pay

 Threats and violence

-Authorities allege Islam arranged for fellow countryman Mohammed Amin to travel to the United States between 2012 to 2013 to work for his family as a household helper, an arrangement common among South Asian diplomats.
+Authorities allege Islam arranged for fellow countryman Mohammed Amin to travel to the United States between 2012 to 2013 to work for his family in Queens as a household helper, an arrangement common among South Asian diplomats.

 But shortly after his arrival, Islam seized Amin's passport and warned him that if he tried to leave, he would kill his mother and young son, or "shame" his college-age daughter, according to the criminal charges.